 Mothers often feel guilt that they haven’t done enough because they carry a deep love for their children and a desire to give them the very best upbringing.

 This guilt can stem from the unrealistic belief that worth is measured by performance.
-However, our’s and our children’s value is not based on works but on our identity as children of God.
+However, our’s and our children’s value is not based on works, but in our identity as children of God.
 We mothers must remember that God has entrusted us with this role, and His grace is sufficient to cover any of our shortcomings.

 “…my power is made perfect in weakness.”